-This will result in the increase of import duties from 8% to 40% on High Purity Soda Ash imported from America.
+This has resulted in the increase of import duties from 8% to 40% on High Purity Soda Ash imported from America.
 Tata Chemicals South Africa is currently in the process of appealing against this regulation.
 If the appeal is rejected, this will result in Tata Chemicals no longer purchasing and selling High Purity Soda Ash imported from the United States of America.
-Management expects the anticipated decrease in income to have a negative impact on the results for the 2021 financial year.
-However, due to the increased capacity that will be available in Tata's warehouses, management has identified further opportunities to service customers through the handling and storage of customer's products as well as the possibility of some customers being able to accept a lower grade of Soda Ash.
+This had a negative impact on the results of the 2022 financial year.
+However, due to the increased capacity that were available in Tata's warehouses, management had identified other opportunities to service customers through the handling, distribution, and storage of customer's products, with some of contracts extending to 2 years, for both sodium sulphate and soda ash.
+Currently purchasing European soda ash locally while continuously monitoring the price of soda ash from India and China.
+Sale of standard grade ash from Kenya continues.